sinatra/sinatra.github.com/faq.markdown

 The [shotgun](http://rtomayko.github.com/shotgun/) program can be used to achieve the same in most situations.
-Install shotgun via gem and run your app as follows, if your application is the default, "classic" style aplication (as shown eg. in README):
+Install shotgun via gem and run your app as follows, if your application is the default, "classic" style application (as shown eg. in README):

     $ sudo gem install shotgun
     $ shotgun myapp.rb